South Bronx Asthma Partnership/Bronx-Lebanon Hospital

 SOBRAP accepted six physicians from the Michigan Department of Community Health, another NACI Clinical Champion, and one physician from the Children's Research Institute at Children's Medical Center, a NACI Demonstration Project, as asthma champions in its Clinical Asthma Champions Leadership Training Program.

-Mamta Reddy, M.D., SOBRAP's Director, collaborated with other NACI Clinical Champions on a presentation about their projects at a meeting of the NAEPP Coordinating Committee.
+Mamta Reddy, M.D., SOBRAP's Former Director, collaborated with other NACI Clinical Champions on a presentation about their projects at a meeting of the NAEPP Coordinating Committee.
 Her remarks are included in the Special Edition issue of the NACI In the Know eNewsletter.

 To meet its project goals, SOBRAP used asthma education and empowerment and systems integration in its work with patients and their families, health care providers, and community programs.